 If an assault occurs, the match penalty must be assessed.
-The same rule applies for all Officials, regardless of whether they are On-Ice or Off-Ice Officials.
+The same rule applies for all Officials, regardless of whether they are On-lce or Off-lce Officials.

-If a player bites a Linesman who is attempting to break up an altercation, should the player be assessed a match penalty?
+If a player bites a Linesperson who is attempting to break up an altercation, should the player be assessed a match penalty?